xRetry/zaber-opcua/README.md

 - `position`: The position of the slide
 - `busy`: `true` if the axis is moving, else `false`

+A further node called `Recording Trigger` is provided with the boolean value `recording`.
+It is used to start and stop data recording in ibaPDA.
+To change its value, a mouse needs to be connected to the Raspberry Pi.
+By pressing any mouse button, the signal is toggled between `true` and `false`.

 # Setup

 ## Device Access